Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Threats to Validity

 \section{Threats to Validity}

 \textbf{Non stationary multi-agent driving environments}.
 In multi-agent non-stationary environments, each agent's transition probability and reward function depends on the actions of all the agents since they change every time with the actions performed by the agents.
 DRL research for AD is mainly focused on driving in a single-agent stationary MDP environment.
 Driving behavior is affected a lot when tested in a multi-agent scenario due to the non-stationary driving environment~\cite{Papoudakis2019DealingWN}.
 This is one of the key threats to the existing DRL-based AD research that is performed only in a single-agent scenario.
-As explained in Section~\ref{sec:singleRQ1}, the driving performance of AC agents is affected significantly when they are exposed to more AC agents in a multi-agent setting.
+As explained in Section~\ref{sec:RQ1}, the driving performance of AC agents is affected significantly when they are exposed to more AC agents in a multi-agent setting.

-\textbf{Choice of driving scenarios}.
-As mentioned in Section~\ref{sec:env}, we are using \textit{four-way intersection} and \textit{T-intersection} for testing AC agents in a single as well as a multi-agent scenario.
-The primary reason for selecting such scenarios is because they represent high-complexity driving scenarios, by facing cars from various directions in an intersection.
-However, the results are collected in the mentioned driving environments only.
-Our future research direction is to further investigate the driving performance of each AC and adversarial agent using different driving scenarios.

 \textbf{Choice of DRL algorithms}.
-We have selected a total of seven DRL algorithms to test the robustness of AC and adversarial driving agents as described in Section~\ref{sec:DeepRL}.
+We have selected a total of six DRL algorithms to test the robustness of AC driving agents as described in Section~\ref{sec:DeepRL}.
 While there could be other suitable DRL algorithms, we have selected ours to cover a range of DRL categories, including value-based, policy-based, and actor-critic-based.
-Furthermore, our bechmarking framework relies on the Ray RLlib framework~\cite{R54} which makes it possible to implement a competitive DRL-based multi-agent driving environment.
-At the moment, the choice of DRL algorithms also partly depends on which DRL algorithms work smoothly while integrated with Ray RLlib, Tensorflow~\cite{R53} and CARLA specific versions~\cite{R51}.
+Furthermore, our benchmarking framework relies on the Ray RLlib framework~\cite{R54} which makes it possible to implement a competitive DRL-based multi-agent driving environment.
+At the moment, the choice of DRL algorithms also partly depends on which DRL algorithms work smoothly while integrated with Ray RLlib, Tensorflow~\cite{R53}, and CARLA-specific versions~\cite{R51}.

 \textbf{Hyperparameters tuning}.
-Hyperparameter tuning is considered a very sensitive part of training DRL policies, and to mitigate this threat, we have used the best hyperparameters reported in the past implementations in literature.
-Experimenting with hyperparameter tuning can be experimented further in future AD research.
+Hyperparameter tuning is considered a very sensitive part of training DRL policies, and to mitigate this threat, we have used the best hyperparameters reported in the past implementations in literature as a starting point, while also utilizing a hybrid hyperparameter tuning algorithm to search for the most optimum hyperparameters.
+Experimenting with hyperparameter tuning can be tested further in future AD research.